jobinthompu/etleap-redshift-dev-days/README.md

 ## Conclusion

-As part of this workshop, you deployed an Amazon Redshift cluster and other resources using cloudformation, created S3, Redshift and Mysql connections in Etleap, created multiple pipelines in Etleap, created and Etleap Materialized view model and ran queries against that model.
-You also did created a pipeline to setup s3 datalake connections to create Glue catalog tables and use them to run Redshift federated queries to join data stored in s3 as well as in Redshift.
+As part of this workshop, you deploy an Amazon Redshift cluster using CloudFormation.
+You also deployed Etleap inside your own VPC, create S3, MySQL Redshift connections and set up multiple pipelines.
+You create a Redshift Materialized View through an Etleap Model and ran queries against that model.
+You also create an S3 data lake, set up a pipeline to load data into the lake and used Redshift Spectrum to run federated queries that joined data stored in S3 and in Redshift.